Skip to content

 A dichotomy of style

 As an artist, Jill’s tastes naturally were strong and complex.
-After discussions of her own process, inspirations, and visual output, we defined a creative direction that gleefully combines the maximalist drama of 70’s era pop media with the intimacy of shared literature.
-The concept recognizes the many contrasting poles in Jill’s expression and offers visitors the emotional range of her musical palette.
+After discussions of their own process, inspirations, and visual output, we defined a creative direction that gleefully combines the maximalist drama of 70’s era pop media with the intimacy of shared literature.
+The concept recognizes the many contrasting poles in Jill’s expression and offers visitors the emotional range of their musical palette.

 All-access pass

-The result is a place for revelry at any volume—for Jill, her art, and her community.
+The result is a place for revelry at any volume—for Jill, their art, and their community.
 The website gives Jill a central place to advertise new releases, update fans with tour information, and offer dedicated listeners ways to deepen their connection.
-Audience reaction to the launch was overwhelmingly positive, excited by the new art and content, and Jill felt she gained a platform for her work that equally felt of her work.
+Audience reaction to the launch was overwhelmingly positive, excited by the new art and content, and Jill felt they gained a platform for her work that equally felt of their work.

-The site’s creative direction has gone on to influence Jill’s own content design, strengthening her other channels’ output with consistency in vision and voice.
+The website’s creative direction has gone on to influence Jill’s own content design, strengthening their other channels’ output with consistency in vision and voice.

 Live website